onozaty/csvt/README.md

 Flags:
   -i, --input string         Input CSV file path.
-  -c, --column stringArray   Name of the column to replace.
+  -c, --column stringArray   (optional) Name of the column to replace.
+If not specified, all columns are targeted.
   -r, --regex string         The regular expression to replace.
   -t, --replacement string   The string after replace.
   -o, --output string        Output CSV file path.